richierich25/weather-bot/README.md

 </table>

 ## 🤝 Contributing

+If you want to **contribute** and make this much better for other developer have a look at [Issues](https://github.com/richierich25/weather-bot/issues).

 We encourage you to contribute.
 Please check out the [Contributing guide](CONTRIBUTING.md) for guidelines on how to proceed.